 Meet Qoran Abdi Mohamud, a mother of eight children who has lived in the Dayaan IDP camp Abudwak district for seven years.
 Qoran was primarily a pastoralist with herds of goats and sheep.
-The subsequent droughts and inter-clan conflicts in the region greatly affected and displaced her, and she lost the little herd she had.
+The subsequent droughts and inter-clan conflicts in the region greatly affected and displaced her, and she lost the herd she had.

 “Life was desolate during periods of persistent drought when access to food was a big hurdle as food prices would shoot up.
 The only support my family had previously received but on an irregular basis, was food aid from humanitarian organizations,” She says.